WN Conference China’21 - The Gaming Industry: MENA & China

 About Babil Games:

 Babil Games, part of Stillfront Group, is a top-tier mobile games publisher in the MENA region that is based in Dubai and Amman.
 Babil Games helps international developers to successfully navigate different global markets, with a focus on the MENA region: one of the world’s fastest-growing games markets.
 It brings gamers culture-adapted, and high-quality free-to-play games through creatively localizing art and content.
-Best known for the Nida Harb series and Strike of Nations.
+Best known for the Nida Harb series and The Grand Frontier

 Share post